 - Using an online calendar tool to create appointments and book demos.

-For a sales process to bring in repeated success, you must document the magic steps.
-Create, share, and teach your sales process, covering the main steps and the details within those steps.
+For a sales process to produce repeated success, you must document its steps.
+Create, share, and teach your sales process, covering the main steps as well as the details within them.

 - The information required before contacting a lead

 - When to make contact and what to say

 - How to overcome common pain points

 While your sales process should never be so scripted that it restricts creative freedom and natural insight, it should provide enough information to guide your sales team in the right direction.

 Finally, remember to experiment.
 The best part of growing a startup is discovering what works for your business and customers.
 Experiment with different sales processes and techniques until you find the sweet spot, and reap the benefits with repeatable success.

 Wrapping up – How to improve your startup sales process

 Your startup sales process will continually evolve.
 The refining process is never finished, especially in a growing company.
 Start with a strong foundation of your audience and goals, work with marketing to pinpoint the best ways to incite action, document your processes, and automate what you can.